lgorithm/Parametere-efficient-fine-funing-PEFT-of-LLaMA-2-using-LoRA-and-QLoRA/README.md

-# Parameter efficient fine funing(PEFT) of LLaMA-2 using LoRA and QLoRA
+# Parameter-Efficient Fine-Tuning(PEFT) of LLaMA-2 using LoRA and QLoRA

 ## Overview